 Bearing that in mind, look for the following:

 - The aforementioned Christmas-themed items (get next year's wrapping paper and tinsel for pennies on the dollar).

 - Home decor

-Pro Shopper Tip: Ask for the actual receipt when applicable from family members instead of a gift receipt.
-You will get more back on the return.
-Another option is to ask for gift cards instead of actual gifts if you have family members who always give you clothes!
+Pro Shopper Tip: Ask for the actual receipt from family members instead of a gift receipt.
+You will get more back when you return the item.
+Another option is to ask for gift cards instead of actual gifts if you have family members who always give you clothes.

-The best way to take advantage of shopping deals is in person, down in the discount isles' deep realms.
-That being said, if you’re not one for crowds and you’re looking to avoid others because of COVID, then you can check out apps to see what kind of deals are out there too.
+The best way to take advantage of shopping deals is in person, down the discount aisles.
+That being said, if you are not one for crowds, or are worried about the latest COVID numbers, then you can check out apps to see what kind of deals are out there too.

-Rakuten is a popular retail shopping app that is formerly known as eBates.
-Users earn points which they can redeem for cash back after they spend money shopping.
-Rakuten has partnerships with over 2,500 online retailers and stores, making it the perfect place to go the day after Christmas to find sales!
+Rakuten is a popular retail shopping app.
+Users earn points that they can redeem for cash back after they spend money shopping.
+Rakuten has partnerships with over 2,500 online retailers and stores, making it the perfect place to go the day after Christmas to find sales.

-Features of Rakuten include coupons, deals, promotions, and of course, the cashback features for your purchasing.
-Since it’s inception in 1997, Rakuten has paid out over $800 million in cashback.
-Obviously, you have to spend to make, but why not get a little cashback if you planned on spending already?
+Rakuten features coupons, deals, promotions, and of course, cashback for your purchasing.
+Since its inception in 1997, Rakuten has paid out over $800 million in cashback.
+Obviously, you have to spend money to earn it back, so why not get a little cashback if you plan on spending already?

-Whether you’re looking for a discounted oil change or perhaps you’re even scrambling to get a gift for someone you haven’t seen yet/or forgot about, Groupon is a great place to start.
-Some cool features Groupon offers includes:
+Whether you are looking for a discounted oil change or even scrambling to get a gift for someone you haven't seen yet, Groupon is a great place to start.
+Some cool features Groupon offers include: